-- i.
-Funds will be provided to the States for setting up Water Testing Laboratories at the Sub-Division level. - ii.
-Taking up State and Region specific IEC activities involving PRIs, Co-operatives, Women Groups, SHGs, and NGOs by CCDU/SWSNM. - iii.
-HRD-Training to be imparted to district, sub-division, block and GP level functionaries. - iv.
-Testing of 100% of the sources at sub-divisional laboratories both for biological and chemical and physical parameters and 10% of samples to be tested which include positively tested samples by the district laboratories apart from routine cross verification by the State laboratory. - v.
-The State level laboratories would also be involved in testing concentrations of rare elements and extend all necessary help in providing water quality testing reports to be State Governments during the periods of natural calamity and disasters. - vi.
-Identification/Registration of safe drinking water sources in all rural habitations (Gram Panchayat wise). - vii.
-Bacteriological parameters to be tested for all the water samples, whereas the physical and chemical parameters to be tested on area specific requirement. - viii.
-Data generated from the house hold level or laboratories to be reported through MIS developed by the NIC-DDWS or through MIS developed by the States.
-Only the chemical parameters will be reflected at the National level MIS and whereas the physical and bacteriological contamination to be reported and tackled at the GP/ District/ State level. - ix.
-Water sample collection, household survey and sanitary inspections of drinking water sources by village level workers from VWSC/GP. - IEC & awareness generation by village level workers from VWSC/GP using Field Testing Kits.
+- SWSNM. - HRD-Training to be imparted to district, subdivision, block and GP level functionaries.
+Special training to be imparted to the 5 members (School teachers, Anganwadi Workers, ASHA, Ex Army Personnel, local NGO, Members of VWSC members in each GP. - Testing of 100% of the sources at subdivisional laboratories both for biological and chemical and physical parameters and 10% of samples to be tested which include positively tested samples by the district laboratories apart from routine cross verification by the State laboratory. - The State level laboratories would also be involved in testing concentrations of rare elements and extend all necessary help in providing water quality testing reports to be State Governments during the periods of natural calamity and disasters. - Identification/Registration of safe drinking water sources in all rural habitations (Gram Panchayat wise). - Bacteriological parameters to be tested for all the water samples, whereas the physical and chemical parameters to be tested on area specific requirement. - Data generated from the house hold level or laboratories to be reported through MIS developed by the NIC-DDWS or through MIS developed by the States.
+Only the chemical parameters will be reflected at the National level MIS and whereas the physical and bacteriological contamination to be reported and tackled at the GP/District/State level. - Water sample collection, household survey and sanitary inspections of drinking water sources by village level workers from VWSC/GP. - IEC and awareness generation by village level workers from VWSC/GP using Field Testing Kits.